 You want to promote your application by “keto diet” query in Russia and Spain, but you have already used all the room in metadata fields for these countries.
 Hence, you simply add this phrase into the keyword field of the United Kingdom and your application will be discoverable in Spain, Russia, and other countries that index the UK locale.

 A Mexican locale works not just in Mexico, but also in US locale.
 By using these two locales, you can double the number of keywords in the US App Store.
 You can check the relevance of localization by country in this table: https://hq.asodesk.com/countries-localizations

 Google Play indexes the app name (50 characters), a short description (80 characters), and long description (4,000 characters) and reviews.

 Package name is also indexed and you can place additional keywords into the URL by <package_name> on Google Play and they will help you get additional installs.
 Keyword search should be added before the application’s publication on Google Play.

 Same as on the App Store, keywords from the name and short description are most important on Google Play.
 Place only the queries most important for your search optimization in there.
 Google Play also indexes app description.

-On Google Play there is also a rule for descriptions: general functions and keyword searches are placed in the first three paragraphs because they are going to have the greatest impact.
+It is better to place important keyword searches at the beginning of full description for a more significant impact on ASO.
 We recommend using search queries within the texts 2-3 times in various forms.
 Remember to maintain a balance, write meaningful text that describes your application’s features and advantages, but don’t litter your text with search phrases above and beyond.
 If you overload your text with keywords, Google may as well block your page.